Travelling with Kids to Crete

 If you are driving be warned - while driving around most of Crete is easy thanks to great roads, driving through Heraklion, even in winter when it's quiet.
 The inner city is filled with small narrow lanes where the only rule seems to be 'anything goes'.

-A short drive west of Heraklion is some of the most stunning coastline on the northern coast.
+Short drive west of Heraklion is some of the most stunning coastlines on the northern coast.
 Just drive to the waterfront in Heraklion and follow the coastal road to the west.
 The road takes you over an amazing headland overlooking Heraklion before winding through bays, beaches, tourist villages and headlands.
 It's incredibly scenic and a great short day trip with kids.

 Rethymnon is a nice day out with kids.
-The beach is the center of town isn't the prettiest beach you'll find in Crete but it's long, wide and a great place for kids to run.
+The beach is the centre of town isn't the prettiest beach you'll find in Crete but it's long, wide and a great place for kids to run.
 There are plenty of restaurants and bakeries to suit all budgets.
-The harbor with it's ancient lighthouse and the nearby fortress shouldn't be missed.
+The harbor with its ancient lighthouse and the nearby fortress shouldn't be missed.

-The 1.5hr drive to Agios Nikolaos east of Heraklion was our favorite daytrip.
-Along the way you'll pass through lovely mountains and villages, and even see some of Crete's famous windmills.
+The 1.5hr drive to Agios Nikolaos east of Heraklion was our favourite day trip.
+Along the way, you'll pass through lovely mountains and villages, and even see some of Crete's famous windmills.

-Surrounded by crystal clear water on three sides, including a lake surrounded in mythology, Agios Nikolaos is one of the prettiest towns you'll find in Crete.
-Take your pick of the many cafes and restaurants that surround the lake while the kids run around the wide spaces, enjoy the play-ground and check out the boats.
-In summer an outdoor cinema is set up on the shores of the lake, often playing family friendly movies.
+Surrounded by crystal clear water on three sides, including a lake surrounded by mythology, Agios Nikolaos is one of the prettiest towns you'll find in Crete.
+Take your pick of the many cafes and restaurants that surround the lake while the kids run around the wide spaces, enjoy the playground and check out the boats.
+In summer an outdoor cinema is set up on the shores of the lake, often playing family-friendly movies.